BenedictWilkins/disentangling-reafference/README.md

 We recommend trying GridWorld2D first, as this is least resource intensive and gives some good intuition about what is being learned.

+### Data & Models

+Data and pre-trained models can be found in the latest [release](https://github.com/BenedictWilkins/disentangling-reafference/releases) as binary files.
+They need to be downloaded, extracted and placed in their respective directories (see release description for further instructions).

 ### Reference

-If you use this code in any of your research please consider citing:
+If you use this code in any of your research please consider citing the work:

 ```
 @unpublished{wilkins_reafference_2023,